 Instructions

-- Place the dried chiles in a large heatproof measuring glass.
+- Place the dried chiles in a large bowl.
 Pour boiling water over to submerge, use a small plate to hold down the chilis, if needed.
-Let sit until chiles are very pliable and cool enough to handle, 15–20 minutes.
-Drain; remove stems and seeds and discard.1.5 oz dried chiles de árbol, 1 oz dried guajillo chiles
+Let sit until chiles are very pliable and cool enough to handle, 15–20 minutes.1.5 ounces dried chiles de árbol, 1 ounces dried guajillo chiles

 - Toast cumin and coriander in a dry small skillet over medium-low heat, tossing constantly, until very fragrant, about 3 minutes.¾ teaspoon cumin seeds, ½ teaspoon whole coriander seed

-- Transfer to a food processor, add garlic, and pulse until spices are broken up and garlic forms a paste.
-Add chiles and pulse until chiles form a coarse paste.
-Add lemon juice, vinegar, paprika, and salt and process until mostly smooth but mixture still has a little texture.3 garlic cloves, 2 tablespoon fresh lemon juice, 1 tablespoon red wine vinegar, 1½ teaspoon smoked paprika, 1 teaspoon kosher salt, ¾ teaspoon caraway seeds
+- Transfer the spices to a food processor, add garlic, and pulse until spices are broken up and garlic forms a paste.
+Add the chiles and pulse until chiles form a coarse paste.
+Add lemon juice, vinegar, paprika, and salt and process until mostly smooth but mixture still has a little texture.3 cloves garlic, 2 Tablespoons fresh lemon juice, 1 Tablespoons red wine vinegar, 1½ teaspoons smoked paprika, 1 teaspoon kosher salt, ¾ teaspoon caraway seeds

 - With the food processor running add olive oil slowly.
 Process until the oil is incorporated.
 Store the paste in a jar, top with a thin layer of olive oil.¼ cup olive oil